 Possible Side Effects

-- Feeling dizzy
+- Feeling very sleepy

 - Decreased appetite (decreased hunger)